FloeFoxon/Temporal-GLMMs-to-Monitor-Health-Behaviour-at-the-National-Level-Using-Subnational-Data/README.md

 ## Data

-All data required to run these analyses are publicly available from the data sources described in Appendix A of the corresponding paper.
+All data required to run these analyses are publicly available from the data sources described in Appendix A of the 'Supplemental Materials' file located in this repository.